How we use your personal information

 How do we collect Your Personal Data?

 We will collect and record your Personal Data from a variety of sources, but mainly directly from you.
-You will usually provide information during the course of our initial meetings or conversations with you to establish your circumstances, needs and preferences in relation to mortgages, finance and insurance.
+You will usually provide information during the course of our initial meetings or conversations with you to establish your circumstances, needs and preferences in relation to mortgages, finance, investment and insurance.
 You will provide information to us verbally and in writing, including email.

 We may also obtain some information from third parties, for example, credit checks, information from your employer, and searches of information in the public domain such as the voters roll.
+If we use technology solutions to assist in the collection of Your Personal Data for example software that is able to verify your credit status.
+We will only do this if we have consent from you for us or our nominated processor to access your information in this manner.

 Automated decision making